 Bart, despite being a Bratty Half-Pint, also qualifies in plenty of episodes.
-For example, he abused by his father (on a regular basis) and sister ("On a Clear Day, I Can't See My Sister"), was once resented by his mother ("Marge Be Not Proud", "Bart the Mother", "Love is a Many Splintered Thing"), had a mean kindergarten teacher ("Lisa's Sax") was nearly being held back ("Bart Gets An F"), trapped in a well ("Radio Bart"), nearly killed by Mr. Burns ("The Curse Of The Flying Hellfish"), Groundskeeper Willie ("Girly Edition") and Sideshow Bob (on a semi-regular basis) and harassed by the whole town several times ("Bart's Girlfriend", "Miracle on Evergreen Terrace", "The Boys of Bummer").
+For example, he abused by his father (on a regular basis) and sister ("On a Clear Day, I Can't See My Sister"), was resented by his mother more than once ("Marge Be Not Proud", "Bart the Mother", "Love is a Many Splintered Thing"), had a mean kindergarten teacher ("Lisa's Sax") was nearly being held back ("Bart Gets An F"), trapped in a well ("Radio Bart"), nearly killed by Mr. Burns ("The Curse Of The Flying Hellfish"), Groundskeeper Willie ("Girly Edition") and Sideshow Bob (on a semi-regular basis) and harassed by the whole town several times ("Bart's Girlfriend", "Miracle on Evergreen Terrace", "The Boys of Bummer").
 He also had to watch his dog in a wheelchair, and lost his dog multiple times.
 One of which he was nearly killed by his dog.
 With all this crap, it's a wonder he didn't commit suicide (he almost did in "The Boys of Bummer").

 Milhouse Van Houten.
 On one hand, he can be a Casanova Wannabe who acts spiteful when Bart abandons him for a new girl, and is relentless in his attempts for Lisa to love him.
 However, his parents divorced in the 8th season, he is relentlessly mocked, and he is often thrown under the bus by Lisa.
 That kid just can't catch a break.